learn-co-curriculum/dsc-lingalg-linear-equations/README.md

 These two equations (known as simultaneous equation) form a system that can be easily solved by hand for values of `a` and `b` i.e. price of a single apple and banana.

-Let's try it quickly solve this system for individual prices using a series of eliminations and substitutions:
+Let's try it quickly and solve this system for individual prices using a series of eliminations and substitutions:

 Step 1 : Multiply Eq.
 1 by 4